budaic/i-know-where-you-live/docs/troubleshooting.md

 2. Check API response times:
    - OpenAI: Should be < 10 seconds per request
    - Exa: Should be < 5 seconds per request
-   - Browserbase: Should be < 30 seconds per page
 3. Monitor network connectivity
 4. Check for rate limiting delays